UKHomeOffice/policy-admission/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --listen INTERFACE      network interface the service should listen on INTERFACE (default: ":8443") [$LISTEN] --tls-cert PATH         path to a file containing the tls certificate PATH [$TLS_CERT] --tls-key PATH          path to a file containing the tls key PATH [$TLS_KEY] --authorizer value      enable an admission authorizer, the format is name=config_path (i.e images=config.yaml) --cluster NAME          the name of the kubernetes cluster we are running NAME [$KUBE_CLUSTER] --namespace NAME        namespace to create denial events (optional as we can try and discover) NAME (default: "kube-admission") [$KUBE_NAMESPACE]
-   --slack-webhook value  the slack webhook to send the events to [$SLACK_WEBHOOK] --enable-logging BOOL  indicates you wish to log the admission requests for debugging BOOL [$ENABLE_LOGGING] --enable-metrics BOOL  indicates you wish to expose the prometheus metrics BOOL [$ENABLE_METRICS] --enable-events BOOL   indicates you wish to log kubernetes events on denials BOOL [$ENABLE_EVENTS] --rate-limit DURATION  the time duration to attempt to wrap up duplicate events DURATION (default: 1m0s) [$RATE_LIMIT] --verbose BOOL         indicates you wish for verbose logging BOOL [$VERBOSE] --help, -h             show help
+   --slack-webhook URL     slack webhook to send the events to URL [$SLACK_WEBHOOK] --controller-name NAME  controller name also used as prefix in annotations NAME (default: "policy-admission.acp.homeoffice.gov.uk") [$CONTROLLER_NAME]
+   --enable-logging BOOL   indicates you wish to log the admission requests for debugging BOOL [$ENABLE_LOGGING] --enable-metrics BOOL   indicates you wish to expose the prometheus metrics BOOL [$ENABLE_METRICS] --enable-events BOOL    indicates you wish to log kubernetes events on denials BOOL [$ENABLE_EVENTS] --rate-limit DURATION   the time duration to attempt to wrap up duplicate events DURATION (default: 1m30s) [$RATE_LIMIT] --verbose BOOL          indicates you wish for verbose logging BOOL [$VERBOSE] --help, -h              show help
    --version, -v           print the version
 ```

 Note, the configuration is auto-reloaded, so you can chunk the configuration files in the [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and on changes the authorizer will automatically pick on the changes.